Game Preview: Iowa Wild vs. Coachella Valley Firebirds

 - Game Preview: Iowa Wild vs. Coachella Valley Firebirds - Iowa Wild

-- Canucks Rally Back But Fall Short in 3-2 Loss to Toronto Marlies - Abbotsford Canucks

-- Silver Knights Defeat Barracuda in Shootout, 3-2 - Henderson Silver Knights
+- Silver Knights Fall to the Barracuda, 4-1 - Henderson Silver Knights

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.